wrightrocket/webhook.site/webhookscript/functions.markdown

 Formats the difference between 2 dates in a way that's easy to read for humans.

-If no locale is specified, english is used.
+If no locale is specified, English is used.

 ```javascript
 date_interval_human(